sanchelsea/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

 For Track 1 I used the sample data set provided.
+All three cameras were used with a correction of 0.3.
+Below image shows an example from Track 1:

+![alt text][image3]

 For Track 2, I first recorded a lap by driving on the right lane.
+Below image shows Track 2 driving on the right lane alone.

+![alt text][image4]

 Then I created another recording by driving in the center lane.
+Below image shows Track 2 driving in the center of the lane.

+![alt text][image5]

 I also recorded some recovery driving learn to move from right or left side to the center at multiple spots along the track.
 To augment the data sat, I also flipped images and angles to generalize it and reduce overfitting.
+Below is an example of flipped image which I use to augment the database.
+Using flipped images helps generalize the model.

+![alt text][image6]

 My data set size after augmentation was 50368.